Lucerne railway station: History

 The first station was opened on edge of Lake Lucerne in 1856 at the end of the Schweizerische Centralbahn main line from Olten and Basel where it connected with the French and German railways.
 The route of the railway—now the course of Pilatusstrasse (Pilatus Street)—was still undeveloped.
 The terminal station led directly to the pier for boat services on the lake and to the gates of the city of Lucerne.
 As a result, the area at the lake shore developed into an important railway junction.
 In the 19th century it rapidly developed into a hub with the introduction of steam navigation on the lake and the construction of several railway lines: the Gotthard railway, the line to Bern via Wolhusen, the line to Zug and Zürich and the metre-gauge Brünig railway.
 The first station was made of wood.

-A new station was opened in 1896 with a large new building with a distinctive cupola.
+A new station, designed by Hans Wilhelm Auer was opened in 1896 with a large new building with a distinctive cupola.
 It was turned at almost 90° to the original station with its end to the north towards the bridge to central Lucerne, requiring a significantly changed approach line.
 The new approach had no level crossings of streets unlike the original route, but instead ran on embankments or in cuttings.
 The Brünig railway was also integrated into the new station.
 The tracks were electrified in 1922 along with the line from Olten.
 By 1910 the new station was nearing its capacity limits and an expansion plan was developed.
 However, the start of World War I prevented any work being carried out.